-I think it was some time last year that I was walking down the meat aisle at Costco and noticed that they were selling pork belly.
+I think it was some time last year that I was walking down the meat aisle at Costco when noticed that they were selling pork belly.
 I had never seen it there before and it totally made my day because this meant that I didn’t have to make an hour drive to my favorite Mexican butcher shop to get it.
 The only downside is that they sell it without the skin, which is one of the best parts of this cut of pork meat.
-I’m not quite sure but I think it was not always the case because the first batch of pork belly that I bought from them did have it, sadly, this time around, it did not.
-This doesn’t mean that I’ll stop buying it from Costco because I do appreciate the fact that they at least sell it even though it would be nice if it did have the skin on it.
+This does not mean that I’ll stop buying it from Costco because I do appreciate the fact that they at least have it available.

 - ½–1 tsp baking soda (Make sure to use a measuring tsp)